 Issue/driver Present Position → Projection Impact on services Mitigating plans Reduction in High inflation, NZ to enter a recession.
-Inflationar y • Ability and willingness to travel/ ChristchurchNZ strategy discretionary income increasing OCR and pressures expected to abate but purchase event tickets may Market monitoring for individuals and interest rates, falling remain high over short to medium impact on ability to deliver high Transfer of risk to event households property values term. returns for destination and organisers through attraction services in the short contractual arrangements to medium term.
+Inflationary Ability and willingness to travel/ ChristchurchNZ strategy discretionary income increasing OCR and pressures expected to abate but purchase event tickets may Market monitoring for individuals and interest rates, falling remain high over short to medium impact on ability to deliver high households property values term. returns for destination and

+attraction services in the short Transfer of risk to event

+to medium term. organisers through

+contractual arrangements